Books at Perks, Plate & Binder, and Evening Book Club

 Chair: Joanne Pisapia

 Olive Yarns Is a knitting and crocheting group for beginners through experts.
-Members meet on the second Tuesday of the month from 2-5 PM to have dessert and then work on independent projects.
+Members meet monthly to have dessert and then work on independent projects.

 Chair: Gail Miller